 Conflict resolution strategies shall be considered as part of each school's comprehensive safety plan and incorporated into other district discipline procedures as appropriate.
-Conflict resolution programs shall not supplant the authority of staff to take appropriate action as necessary to prevent violence, ensure student safety, maintain order in the school, and institute disciplinary measures.
+Conflict resolution programs shall not supplant the authority of staff to take appropriate action as necessary to prevent violence, promote student safety, maintain order in the school, and institute disciplinary measures.

-'''

-(cf. 0450 - Comprehensive Safety Plan)

-(cf. 5137 - Positive School Climate)

-(cf. 5144 - Discipline)

-(cf. 5144.1 - Suspension and Expulsion/Due Process)

-(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

-(cf. 6159.4 - Behavioral Interventions for Special Education Students)
+(cf. 0450 - Comprehensive Safety Plan) (cf. 5137 - Positive School Climate) (cf. 5144 - Discipline) (cf. 5144.1 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities)) (cf. 6159.4 - Behavioral Interventions for Special Education Students)

-'''

 Schoolwide programs may include curriculum in conflict resolution, including, but not limited to, instruction in effective communication and listening, critical thinking, problem-solving processes and the use of negotiation to find mutually acceptable solutions.
-In addition, the curriculum may address students' ethical and social development, respect for diversity, and interpersonal and behavioral skills.
+In addition, the curriculum may address students' ethical and social development, respect for diversity, and interpersonal and behavioral skills, along with using restorative practices.

-'''

 (cf. 6141 - Curriculum Development and Evaluation)

 (cf. 6141.6 - Multicultural Education)

-'''

 Conflict resolution programs may incorporate peer mediation strategies in which selected students are specially trained to work with their peers in resolving conflicts.
+It may also utilize restorative practices in helping students to relate to and understand one another when conflicts arise.

-Students' participation in any peer mediation program shall be voluntary and kept confidential by all parties involved.
+Students' participation in any peer mediation program or restorative practice shall be voluntary and kept confidential by all parties involved.

-'''

 (cf. 4119.23/4219.23/4319.23 - Unauthorized Release of Confidential/Privileged Information) (cf. 5125 - Student Records)

-'''

-Part 6: Conflict Resolution/Peer Mediation
+Part 6: Conflict Resolution/Peer Mediation/Restorative Practices

-Conflict Resolution/Peer Mediation (page 2 of 3)

-From Rosemead School District Board Policy 5138(a) - Conflict Resolution/Peer Mediation
+Conflict Resolution/Peer Mediation/Restorative Practices (page 2 of 3) From Rosemead School District Board Policy 5138(a) - Conflict Resolution/Peer Mediation